Itzhak07/rfit_platform/README.md

 * Workouts - Add, update, delete workouts. filtering options using Material-Table.

+* Messages - Send emails with SendGrid API integration. option to send automatic email for every new/change/cancellation of appointment, or send a custom email to a specific customer.

 ## Dashboard:
 Here you can see your daily schedule, and some more information like today's workouts, how many clients you have, how many ACTIVE clients and more.